aiplaybookin/MLOps/01 Intro/01A Setup 1/readme.md

 docker ps -a
-docker logs <ID> # get ID from above and see console outputs
+docker logs <ID> # get ID from above and see console outpu

 FROM ubuntu:latest
 RUN_OUT=$(docker build -t testimg .)